The truth is out there.

 7 real stories of info wars and the fight to identify business objectives.

 #1 Myth Busting, Seeing is Believing

-"I know" versus "I think" is powerful.
-Creating visibility of the building blocks of complex activities helps you ignite positive communications around complex operations.
+Summarising data to managment teams has been mastered for a while now but creating visibility of the building blocks of complex activities in way that helps you ignite positive communications around complex operations business wide activities is .
 Beneath the ‘KEY’ performance indicators there is a wide range of indicative metrics that are meaningful to your team and without them being tracked and traced and woven into business conversations for accountability there is a lot of room for guesswork and assumption.

 Transparency around business performance allows for progressive conversations but you cannot just launch data transparency into an operation overnight and hope that it changes everything.
 The relationship people have with the systems that alter how people communicate with their colleagues and customers needs buy-in, understanding, and must come from a place of trust and nurture.
 It does not sit with one person or team, we all have a share in it as data creators, collectors, analysts, and influencers, and the responsibility is shared.
 Harder still, is that the integrity of the data that gets you closest to how the world is working often sits with your most junior team who have the least business experience and weakest share in the business.

 With a background in buying and selling stock, knowing where stocks were sent and where it sold has created many myth busts.
 Was it price, or distribution, customer perception or something else...causation can easily get lost in the memories of big teams.
 Being able to sit down and see, not just top-line performance, but the cause and correlations that drive those top-line metrics is the measure of great data.
 Great information occurs when data is designed to connect your teams activities to identify trends in a way that engages your people in operations.
 The audience matters and your audience is unique to your business.
 Timing is important too.
 You need the information in the natural sequence at the right time to make informed decisions.